MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows-commandline.md

    `rserversetup.exe /modify /models`

 3. Uninstall the software and clean up the registry and folders.
-This is a two-part process.
+This is a two-step process.
 In practice, the `cleanup` option should not be necessary.

   `rserversetup.exe /uninstall`
   `rserversetup.exe /cleanup`